 Proposals are reviewed and evaluated based on the NSF criteria of: 1) intellectual merit, and 2) broader impacts.
 Intellectual merit addresses the potential for the proposed activity to advance knowledge and understanding within its own field or across different fields, and broader impacts addresses the potential for the proposed activity to benefit society or advance desired societal outcomes.

 The UW AMIC is soliciting proposals for short-term, collaborative research projects that address a current or anticipated need in advanced materials and/or manufacturing.
-This year’s theme is on materials science and data.

 Collaborative Research Project Tackles Interesting Questions While Putting Graduate Student’s Project Management Skills to Work